kokopi-dev/personal-site/README.md

 # Personal Site
 Public personal site to display some code.
-Using Python FastAPI, SQLAlchemy, Tailwindcss.
+Using Python FastAPI, SQLAlchemy, Tailwindcss, and JavaScript.
 Deployed on DigitalOcean VPS.

 ---